learn-co-curriculum/dsc-data-science-env-mac-installation/README.md

 <img src="images/mac-git-moveinstallertotrash.png" width="450">

+### Confirming Your Git Installation

+To confirm you have installed Git successfully:

+1. Open a terminal window

+    - When we ask you to use the terminal, we mean the “Terminal” app in the “Utilities” folder within your “Applications” folder - or, find the "Terminal" app in your Launchpad (often found in a subdirectory named "Other")

+2. Type `git --version`: It should return the version of git you are running

 ## Installing Anaconda

 The easiest way to get set up with Python and Jupyter Notebook so you can start coding is to install the Anaconda distribution.

 ### Overview:

+Please also reference the image screengrabs for more detail below.

 1. Download the latest version of Anaconda <a href="https://www.anaconda.com/products/individual" target="_blank">here</a>
 2. Open the pkg file once it has downloaded to open the Anaconda installer